SentinelOfTheCabbage/Golang_study_repo/README.md

 Empty README.md

-There i will push my study process and (probably) aby useful books, conferences, links and etc
+There i will push my Golang studying process and (probably) any useful books, podcasts, links to golang conf and etc